JorgeOOMM/IPAddress2City/README.md

 AddressLookup library

-This library geolocate a internet IP address
+This library geo locate and geo coordinate a internet IP address

-Create the object
+Create the IPAddressGeolocationLookup object for geo locate IP address

 > let lookup = IPAddressGeolocationLookup()